 For operators not currently permitted, complete Application to Register (ATR) to the Oregon CAFO permit and review the animal waste management plan minimum requirements when completing section IV of the ATR.

-There is a $50 application fee when applying for a permit and an annual permit fee.
-Depending on the size of your operation, the annual permit fee is
+There is an application fee of $100 for a small CAFO, $150 for a medium CAFO, and $300 for a large CAFO when applying for a permit.
+There also is an annual permit fee.
+Depending on the size of your operation, the annual permit fee will be:

-- $100 for a small CAFO
+- $125 for a small CAFO

-- $200 for a medium CAFO
+- $250 for a medium CAFO

-- $300 for a large CAFO
+- $400 for a Tier 1 large CAFO